-Read the "N870 IP PRO - Site Planning and Measurement Guide" before you start installing the devices.
+For useful information on DECT radio coverage and the resulting optimum installation please refer to the "N870 IP PRO - Site Planning and Measurement Guide".

 - When installing the base stations, please take into account the technical conditions for positioning and the installation guidelines, which are described in the "N870 IP PRO Site Planning and Measurement Guide". - Install the base stations at the positions you determined when planning or measuring your DECT wireless network. - The N870 IP PRO device acting as Integrator/DECT manager can be installed anywhere within the range of the local network.
 It does not need to be installed in the coverage area of the DECT wireless network.
-Exception: the device comprising the DECT manager also acts as base station. - The N870 IP PRO devices are intended for wall mounting (→ page 16).
+Exception: the device comprising the DECT manager also acts as base station. - The N870 IP PRO devices are intended for wall mounting (→ page 15).

-- The devices are designed for use in dry rooms with a temperature range of +5°C to +45°C. - Never expose the devices to heat sources, direct sunlight or other electrical appliances. - Protect your device from moisture, dust, corrosive liquids and fumes.
+- The N870 IP PRO is designed for use in dry rooms with a temperature range of +5°C to +45°C. - Never expose the N870 IP PRO to heat sources, direct sunlight or other electrical appliances. - Protect your device from moisture, dust, corrosive liquids and fumes.